Canacompost-Systems-Inc/microcontroller/docs/endpoints/getSnapshot.md

 [0x01][0x00][0xA881F641][0xA6AE2A42][0x00000000][0x01][0x00405144][0xe0620042][0x10002942][0x03]
 ```

-In this example two devices are connected to the MCU.
-The first device with `did = [0x00]` is SHT40, so D0 and D1 are temperature and humidity. `[0xA881F641]` converted to float is `30.81` which is the temperature value. `[0xA6AE2A42]` converted to float is `42.67` which is the humidity value.
-The second device with `did = [0x01]` is SCD41, so D0, D1, D2, are CO2, temperature, and humidity.
+* In this example two devices are connected to the MCU.
+* The first device with `did = [0x00]` is SHT40, so D0 and D1 are temperature and humidity. `[0xA881F641]` converted to float is `30.81` which is the temperature value. `[0xA6AE2A42]` converted to float is `42.67` which is the humidity value.
+* The second device with `did = [0x01]` is SCD41, so D0, D1, and D2, are CO2, temperature, and humidity.
+* Note that the data values (D0, D1, D2) are encoded using "Big-Endian".